christian-m-george/fantasy-data-react-capstone/README.md

 You can access a working prototype of the react app here:

 ## User Stories
-This app is for two types of users; a visitor, and a logged-in user
+This app is for logged-in users

 #### Landing Page
 * as a visitor